Mashed Potatoes with Red Skin

 Absolutely!
 You should wash all potatoes before cooking even if they are prewashed like these red skin potatoes.
 Unwashed potatoes will need a good scrub to get the dirt off but washed potatoes will just need a rinse and a visual inspection before cooking.

 Red skin potatoes don’t need to be peeled for mash because the skin is thin and adds a great texture and color.
-Plus so many nutrients are contained in the skin so you don’t want to throw them away.
-Don’t waste the peel on thick skin potatoes.
+Plus, many nutrients are contained in the skin so you don’t want to throw them away.
+Don’t waste the peel on thick-skin potatoes.
 Make my potato skin chips for a tasty snack!

 Serving Suggestions

 This is a great side dish for anything from a midweek meal to holiday dinners which everyone will love.
-Serve these red skin mashed potatoes with chicken limone or baked italian chicken thighs.
-And create complete meal by adding extra vegetables like Italian fried peppers and roasted brussels sprouts and carrots.
+Serve these red skin mashed potatoes with chicken limone or baked Italian chicken thighs.
+And create a complete meal by adding extra vegetables like Italian fried peppers and roasted Brussels sprouts and carrots.

 Made this recipe?